WilliaN7Frost/ORBCOMM_timingErrors_ALBATROS/README.md

         NOTE: This can be accomplished using the   'show_AutoCor_CrossCor.py'   code.

- NOTE: Steps 2-3-4 are performed by  'crossCor_givenObsTime.py'
+ NOTE: Steps ii to iv are performed by  'crossCor_givenObsTime.py'

    - 2) Once satellite channel regions have been identified (manually I'm afraid), isolate those channels (zero-out the others) and             invert back to a time-stream to obtain what should be a 'pure' satellite signal.